-Our vineyard is at an altitude of 900 metres, providing frosty winters and mild summers which is ideal for the production of high quality wine grapes.
+With an altitude of 900 metres, we have nice frosty winters and mild summers which is ideal for the production of high quality wine grapes.

 We prune the vines by hand and harvest the grapes by hand.
 Our vines receive a very small amount of irrigation, so they produce small quantities (usually less than four tonnes per hectare) of high quality grapes with intense flavours.